 What are the most common soil types in North Texas?

-In North Texas, you’ll find expansive clays, sandy loam, and alkaline soils most often.
+In North Texas, you’ll find expansive clays, sandy loam, and alkaline soils.
 These soils are part of the Texas Blackland Prairie.
 This area has deep soil with bedrock far below the surface.

 How do expansive clay soils affect home foundations in North Texas?

-Expansive clay soils can harm home foundations in North Texas.
-They swell when wet and shrink when dry, like a sponge.
+Expansive clay soils in North Texas can harm home foundations.
+Like sponges, they swell when wet and shrink when dry.
 This constant change puts pressure on foundations, causing cracks and shifting.

 What is sandy loam, and is it better for foundations than clay soil?

 Sandy loam combines sand, clay, and silt.
-It’s more stable than expansive clay and doesn’t expand or shrink much with moisture changes.
-This makes it better for home foundations.
+It’s more stable than expansive clay and doesn’t expand or shrink much with moisture changes, making it better for home foundations.

 How can alkaline soils impact foundation stability in Texas?